 CRM stands for Customer Relationship Management.
 And, CRM tools do just that.
-They allow you to maintain detailed records of your customers and potential customers, keeping all of their contact, opportunity (deal) and behavioral information in one location.
+They allow you to maintain detailed records of your customers and potential customers, keeping all of their contacts, opportunities (deal), and behavioral information in one location.

 Within your CRM, you should be able to tell when Joe Smith first became a prospect, first became a paying customer, where he lives, what he likes, how much money he spends with your company, how he prefers to communicate with your company, and hundreds of other details.

-Basically, a quality CRM is the connective intelligence for your Marketing and Sales teams.
-Without a tool like this in place, and you miss out on that actionable intelligence, leading to less opportunity, fewer deals, and lost revenue.
+Basically, a quality CRM is a connective intelligence for your Marketing and Sales teams.
+Without a tool like this in place, you miss out on that actionable intelligence, leading to less opportunity, fewer deals, and lost revenue.